Using the language attribute to make your website accessible

 Idiomatic elements vs Spans

-The idiomatic text element, or <i> element, often gets misunderstood.
+element, often gets misunderstood.
 A lot of people think it stands for italic text.
 You'd be forgiven for believing this, as when HTML was first invented that is exactly what it did mean.
 However, over the years, it has evolved in the spec to a have a broader meaning.

 In HTML5, the idiomatic text element should be used for text which is different in some way to the surrounding text.
 This can be an alternative voice or mood, technical terms, thoughts or inner monologues and terms from other languages.

 You should use an idiomatic text elements rather than a span element.
 Some screen readers will ignore the lang attribute on spans because they do not inherently represent anything.
-They are the inline equivalent of <div> elements and should only be used for styling.
+They are the inline equivalent of <div>

 A complex real world example